Something Corporate: Formation and early releases (1998–2002)

 Andrew McMahon and Brian Ireland had a class together at Dana Hills High School, during which the pair often talked about music.
 Ireland received a drum set for Christmas, and the pair subsequently started a band with bassist Kevin "Clutch" Page.
 The group, known as Left Here, was formed for a Battle of the Bands contest.
 Despite winning, they ended up breaking up shortly afterwards.
 In September 1998, McMahon, Page, and Ireland, merged with lead guitarist Josh Partington and rhythm guitarist Reuben Hernandez, to form Something Corporate.
-Following a few shows, McMahon realised that he would be unable to pursue a career in music if he was in education.
+Following a few shows, McMahon realized that he would be unable to pursue a career in music if he continued his education.
 McMahon's parents were supportive of his music, but suggested doing college applications if the band didn't work out within a year.
 The group were unable to secure gigs due to being underage outside of parties and various Battle of the Bands competitions.
-During this time, the group shared an apartment in Dana Point, where McMahon wrote a number of the band's early material.
+During this time, the group shared an apartment in Dana Point, where McMahon and Hernandez wrote a number of the band's early material.

 Throughout high school the band tried to play at local venue the Coach House, which was owned by Gary Folgner.
 He kept declining the band's offers as they didn't have any releases out.
 However, when Folgner saw the band live, he gave them money to record their debut album Ready...
 Break at the Coach House and Galaxy Theater.
 The band released Ready...
 Break in November 2000.
-On March 27, 2001, Something Corporate announced an official change to the band's lineup; Hernandez was replaced by William Tell.
-The band signed with MCA Records and Drive-Thru Records and released the band's official debut effort, an EP titled Audioboxer (2001).
+On March 27, 2001, Something Corporate announced an official change to the band's lineup; Hernandez left to pursue college and was replaced by William Tell.
+The band signed with MCA Records and Drive-Thru Records and released the band's official debut, an EP titled Audioboxer (2001).
 It was promoted nationwide through tours, in-store performances at Tower Records stores and a television appearance on The Late Late Show with Craig Kilborn on February 25, 2002.
-The EP featured the single "If U C Jordan", with its music video starring American Pie's Chris Owen.
+The EP featured the single "iF yoU C Jordan", with its music video starring American Pie's Chris Owen.